4 UNESCO World Heritage Sites in Malaysia

 The best way to see George Town is to check out the Penang Heritage Trail.

-Aside from food, many traditional shophouses and heritage buildings converted to cafes, hotels, and art spaces.
+Aside from food, many traditional shophouses and heritage buildings have been converted to cafes, hotels, and art spaces.

 Join sports-mad Penangites who love football, badminton, cycling, hiking, and swimming when you visit.